Score-Based Modeling of Effective Langevin Dynamics

 A broad literature addresses aspects of this inverse problem.
 Classical Kramers--Moyal estimators reconstruct drift and diffusion from conditional increment moments, with finite-time corrections for coarse sampling~\cite{Siegert1998,Friedrich2000,RagwitzKantz2001}.
 More recently, sparse-regression and neural approaches infer SDE models from discretely sampled data while enforcing stochastic consistency~\cite{Boninsegna2018,Callaham2021,Jacobs2023hypersindy,zhu2024dyngma,dietrich2023learning}.
 Related reduced descriptions arise in molecular coarse graining (force matching/relative entropy) and transfer-operator/Markov-state approaches~\cite{IzvekovVoth2005,Shell2008,HusicNoe2018}.
 In geophysical fluid dynamics, stochastic closures are often tuned to match observed covariances and lag correlations, e.g.\ via linear inverse modeling and empirical model reduction~\cite{PenlandSardeshmukh1995,Kondrashov2006,Penland89,MTV1,MTV2,KONDRASHOV201533,STROUNINE2010145,LucariniChekroun2023,KRAVTSOV,nan2019,keyes2023stochastic,giorgini2022non,falasca2025probing}.

 Despite these advances, a key practical bottleneck persists in high dimensions.
 On one hand, methods with restrictive parametric assumptions---such as linear inverse models, which impose Gaussian steady states and linear dynamics---sacrifice fidelity: they approximate, rather than faithfully reproduce, the target statistics.
 On the other hand, flexible approaches that can in principle capture non-Gaussian distributions and nonlinear dynamics typically require an iterative calibration loop: once the model is specified---whether through a sparse dictionary, a neural parameterization, or a reduced closure---its parameters are commonly optimized by repeatedly evaluating model-implied transition statistics and, when long-time properties are targeted, by forward sampling until agreement with the target invariant measure and time correlations is achieved.
 This calibration-by-simulation becomes prohibitive when model evaluations are expensive and the state dimension is large.
-What is still missing is a construction in which the steady state is guaranteed \emph{a priori} and the relevant correlation constraints are enforced directly from data, so that the resulting Langevin surrogate is correct from the outset rather than after extensive trial-and-error tuning.
+What is still missing is a construction in which the steady state is guaranteed \emph{a priori} and short-lag coordinate-correlation constraints are enforced directly from data, so that the resulting Langevin surrogate is correct from the outset rather than after extensive trial-and-error tuning.

 In this work we introduce a constructive framework that eliminates this calibration bottleneck.
-Our Langevin model is assembled so that the steady-state density is satisfied \emph{by construction}, and the mobility parameters are fixed directly from data by enforcing short-lag correlation identities through a coarse generator estimate---thereby guaranteeing, from the outset, both the target invariant measure and the prescribed dynamical constraints without repeated forward simulations.
+Our Langevin model is assembled so that the steady-state density is satisfied \emph{by construction}, and the mobility parameters are fixed directly from data by enforcing short-lag correlation identities through a coarse generator estimate---thereby guaranteeing, from the outset, the target invariant measure together with the prescribed short-lag coordinate-correlation constraints, without repeated forward simulations.
 The key idea is to parameterize the drift using the steady-state density $p_{\mathrm{ss}}(\vvec x)$ through its \emph{score}, $\vvec{\nabla}\ln p_{\mathrm{ss}}(\vvec x)$, together with a constant mobility matrix whose symmetric and antisymmetric parts encode, respectively, dissipation/diffusion and mean nonequilibrium circulation.